jcummins/OpenTwinCities-Website-Prototype/README.txt

 -----------------------------------

 Description:
 This is a prototype for OTC's website that could potentially change drastically over time.
+To summarize, this is a "living spec document" that just happens to be interactive, visual, and contain actual content.

 Purpose & Goals:
 1. Provide accessibility for developers on design, ux, or front-end aspects of the OTC website